ddpruitt/tropo-webapi-csharp/readme.md

 Overview
 ========

+This is a fork of khalidabuhakmeh's [TropoCSharp project](https://github.com/khalidabuhakmeh/tropo-webapi-csharp), which adds MVC classes to the mainstram TropoCSharp library.
+This fork adds improvements to the TropoController.Signal method, and code changes to work with the latest [JSON.Net framework](http://json.codeplex.com/).

 TropoCSharp is a set of C# classes for working with the [Tropo cloud communication service](http://tropo.com/).
 Tropo allows a developer to create applications that run over the phone, IM, SMS, and Twitter using web technologies.
 This library communicates with Tropo over JSON.

 Usage
 =====

-You can download this project directly and build the source or install fron NuGet.
+You can download this project directly and build the source.
+The project depends on JSON.Net version 4.5.7 or later.

-PM > Install-Package tropo-webapi
+You can also build nuget packages and install them from a local nuget repository.
+This fork is not currently available from the official NuGet repository.
+To avoid confusion with the official version, the package version of this fork has been set to 1.1.0.

 You can test samples in the TropoSamples solution by viewing them in a web browser, or via HTTP POST (which is how the Tropo WebAPI interacts with web applications).